Burning-Shadow/face_recognition/README.md

 ### Introduction

-This is our studio's webfront source code，the subsequent introduction will be added in the future...
+This is our studio's webfront source code standard，the subsequent introduction will be added in the future...

 ### Programing Rules